Pittsburgh Athletic Association: Sale

 In 2017, the building was purchased by the Walnut Capital group for $11.9 million.
-In 2021, Walnut Capital completed a $25 million in renovations including restoration of the exterior and interior spaces.
+In 2021, Walnut Capital completed $25 million in renovations, including restoration of the exterior and interior spaces.
 Originally, the Pittsburgh Athletic Association club intended to rent approximately 20,000 square feet of space in the renovated building for its own use, but decided not to occupy any space and instead pursue possible mergers with other Pittsburgh-area social clubs, thus ending the club's affiliation with the building that bears its name.
 The University of Pittsburgh authorized the purchase the building for $34 million and the university acquired the building in June, 2024.